SapphireDAOO/contract-api/README.md

 - The `/create` and `/release` endpoints are protected by `AccessControlMiddleWare` for authentication/authorization.
 - The `/create` endpoint generates a checkout URL with a token derived from the invoice key in the transaction logs.
 - The `/release` endpoint supports `Release`, `DismissDispute`, and `SettleDispute` actions, with appropriate contract function calls (`releasePayment` or `handleDispute`).
-- The `/invoices` endpoint queries The Graph using a Keccak256-hashed `orderId`.
+- The `/invoices/{id}` endpoint queries The Graph using a Keccak256-hashed `orderId` extracted from the URL path.
 - Prices are in USD with 8 decimal places and converted to token amounts on-chain using an oracle.
 - All blockchain interactions occur on the Polygon Amoy testnet, with transactions linked to `https://amoy.polygonscan.com/tx/`.
 - The `AdvancedPaymentProcessor` contract is deployed at `0x57BFD7c3D1d14b82AB7Ad135B2E56e330F65D27f`.